 Be direct about any preferences you may have

 Don’t be afraid to be direct, even at this early stage, with asking them about things that matter to you.
-For example, it may be important to you that your therapist is comfortable and knowledgeable about issues to do with your sexuality, gender, faith, ethnicity, politics, or causes that are close to your heart such as social justice, animal issues or the environment.
+For example, it may be important to you that your therapist is comfortable and knowledgeable about issues to do with your sexuality, gender, faith, race, politics, or causes that are close to your heart such as social justice, animal issues or the environment.

 Talk about basic practical stuff

 Discuss basic things like how much therapy will cost, and what time-slots they have available (if Wednesdays is the only day that could work for you, you’ll need to know they have availability on that day).

 How do you feel about the therapist?